nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**: A Business owner managing a small business who frequently procures goods from suppliers.
+**Target user profile**: A business owner managing a small business who frequently procures goods from suppliers.

 **Persona**: Ms. Balakrishnan is a business owner of a small convenience store (mama shop) located in tampines.
 She finds it difficult to track her procurements, and is bad with numbers.